Jwalanth61/Inicon/README.md

 - `-v, --verbose`: Enable verbose output for detailed information during execution.
 - `-h, --help`: Show the help message and exit.

+### Notes

+- Ensure the script has execute permissions (`chmod +x install_requirements.sh`) before running it.
+- Adjust the script and instructions as needed based on any additional requirements or changes you make to your project.

+Let me know if you need further adjustments or any additional features!